-As at 30 June 2015, the Fund does not have any single underlying investment exceeding 5% of the net assets (2014: nil).
+As at 30 June 2016, the Fund does not have any single underlying investment exceeding 5% of the net assets (2015: nil).

 During the year the Fund continued securities lending as a means of earning additional income from its investments.
-As at 30 June 2015, the Fund had approximately \$165 million (2014: \$129 million)
+As at 30 June 2016, the Fund had approximately \$148 million (2015: \$165 million)

 lent out to counterparties.
-These assets have remained in the name of the Fund and were lent out against specific collateral provided by the Custodian which amounts to 102% of the market value of securities lent and to which the Fund has direct access in the event of default.
+These assets have remained in the name of the Fund and were lent out against specific collateral, including cash, provided by the borrower with loans collateralised to a minimum of 99% (2015: 102%) at the borrower level.
+The Fund has direct access to the collateral in the event of default.